kartoffelfighter/seniorsRemote/README.md

 # seniorsRemote
 A very basic remote tv (IR) control for seniors (and lazy people like me)

-# nightly branch
+# first etched pcb
-this branch is dangerous! push -f(uck) possible
+the first etched pcb just moved to the master branch